Xascrimson/silvia-pi/README.md

 # notes
 Please use python3 version Python 3.7.3.
-The latest raspberry pi will be 3.11.x which is incompatiable
+The latest raspberry pi will be 3.11.x which is incompatiable.

+use 2020-02-13-raspbian-buster.zip, do not use the newest raspberry pi as the python is wrong.

+MAX31855PMB1 pins as follows.
+connect SS(chip enable) on GPIO 8 of the pi
+MISO,SCLK on the same pins as the pi diagram.
+VCC = 5V

 # silvia-pi
 A Raspberry Pi modification to the Rancilio Silvia Espresso Machine implementing PID temperature control.